Welcome to the designated Careers section of the Thomas Keble School website.

 Year 9 pupils take part in a number of different activities to help them consider and choose their GCSE options.
 However, it is all a bit different this year.

 In November pupils attend the “Ambitions Event” with Year 9s from other local schools.
-Following the success in South Gloucestershire this programme has been introduced to Stroud in 2013.
-All Year 9s choose 5 interactive workshops which they would like to take part in from a choice of 30 different employment sectors.
+Following the success in South Gloucestershire this programme was introduced to Stroud in 2013.
+All Year 9s choose 5 interactive workshops in which they would like to take part from a choice of 30 different employment sectors.
 This event is organised by SGS College and Stroud District Council.
-During the evening there will be an opportunity for Years 9-13 and their parents or carers to speak to employers and training providers.
+During the evening there will be an opportunity for Years 9-11 and their parents or carers to speak to employers and training providers.

-Through tutorials, pupils continue developing their strengths and recognise the importance of developing their aptitudes.
+Through tutorials, pupils continue to develop their strengths and recognise the importance of developing their aptitudes.
 They use careers software to find out about career pathways and during lesson time we will confirm the pupils’ knowledge about the qualifications framework.

 The pupils develop an understanding of the basic concepts and terminology of the world of work.
 They are given the opportunity to further explore the job families they are interested in and are able to focus on specific jobs to find out more about them.
 The pupils explore their attitudes and preconceptions about gender stereotypes, evaluate occupations based on their own interests, and begin to learn about some of the hard realities of the workplace.
 The pupils examine the concepts of transition and transferable skills.

 A useful booklet to all Year 9s which details the range of subject options available to them with information about what is studied and how each course is assessed.
-Options workshops are also run by the Careers Adviser to help students make informed subject choices.
+Options workshops are also run by the careers advisor to help students make informed subject choices.